Nandhanakp/password_generatorr/README.md

 Copy generated passwords to clipboard with a click

 ### HERE YOU GO
-1.Clone the repository: git clone https://github.com/Nandhanakp/password_generator.git
+1.Clone the repository: git clone https://github.com/Nandhanakp/password_generatorr.git

-2.Navigate to the project directory: cd password_generator
+2.Navigate to the project directory: cd password_generatorr

 3.Run the program: python password.py